In this tutorial, we will show you how to return a “503 Service Temporarily Unavailable” status code using PHP.

 In the PHP code above:

 - We sent a Retry-After header to the client.
 This header tells the client how many seconds they should wait before trying again.
-Note that I emphasized the word “should” there because the client can simply ignore this header if they want to.
-Thankfully, bots and crawlers such as Googlebot will honor this header.
+Note that the client can simply ignore this header if they want to.
+Thankfully, bots and crawlers such as Googlebot will honor it.

-- Finally, we outputted a basic “under maintenance” message and exited the PHP script.
+- Finally, we printed a basic “under maintenance” message and exited the PHP script.

-Personally, I think that the 503 error message above is too uninformative.
+Personally, I think that the default 503 error message doesn’t provide enough information to the user.

 Using the http_response_code function to return a 503 error.